You must have heard of Wi-Fi 7 — the standard that comes after Wi-Fi 6E. There has been a lot of buzz about it since the end of 2021.

 |Theoretical Full Band Bandwidth||9.6Gbps|

 3. Multi-Link Operation

-Multi-Link Operation or MLO is by far the most exciting and promising feature of Wi-Fi 7.
+Multi-Link Operation or MLO is the most exciting and promising feature of Wi-Fi 7.

 In a nutshell, MLO is Wi-Fi band aggregation.
-Like Link Aggregation (or bonding) in wired networking, MLO allows combining two Wi-Fi bands, such as the 2.4GHz and the 5GHz, or 5GHz and 6Ghz, into a single Wi-Fi network/connection.
+Like Link Aggregation (or bonding) in wired networking, MLO allows combining two Wi-Fi bands, 5GHz and 6GHz, into a single Wi-Fi network/connection.